Crawford expedition: June 5: Shawnee reinforcements, American retreat

 Firing began early on the morning of June 5, the Natives remaining at a distance of two or three hundred yards.
 Such long-range firing with smooth bore muskets caused little loss to either side.
 The Americans thought that the Natives held back because they had suffered heavy losses on the previous day.
 In fact, the Natives were buying time, waiting for reinforcements to arrive.
 Crawford decided to hold his position in the trees and make a surprise attack on the Natives after nightfall.
 At this point, he was still confident of success, although his men were low on ammunition and water.
 Simon Girty, the British Indian Department agent and interpreter, rode up with a white flag and called for the Americans to surrender, which was refused.

 That afternoon, the Americans finally noticed about 100 rangers were fighting alongside the Natives.
 Unaware that the expedition had been watched from the beginning, the Americans were surprised British forces from Detroit had been able to join in the battle on such short notice.
 While the Americans were discussing this, Alexander McKee arrived with about 140 Shawnees led by Black Snake (Peteusha), who took up a position to Crawford's south, effectively surrounding the Americans.
 The Shawnees repeatedly fired their muskets into the air, a ceremonial show of strength known as a feu de joie ("fire of joy"), which shook American morale.
 Recalled Rose, the feu de joie "completed the Business with us."
 With so many enemies gathering around them, the Americans decided to retreat after dark rather than make a stand.
 The dead were buried, and fires were burned over the graves to prevent their discovery and desecration.
 The severely wounded were placed on biers in preparation for the withdrawal under cover of darkness.

 The plan was to retreat along the same path on which they had arrived, with Major McClelland's division leading the way.
 When Crawford learned that Captain John Hardin's unit had departed too early, he halted the retreat and rode after Hardin's men, hoping to bring them back in line.
 He was too late: Native sentries opened fire on Hardin's men, creating panic and confusion.
-McClelland's men stampeded forward, leaving their commmander behind.
+McClelland's men stampeded forward, leaving their commander behind.
 Many Americans became lost in the dark, separating into small groups.
 When Major Brenton was wounded, Major Daniel Leet took command of his division and led about 90 men, including John Crawford (the elder Crawford's son) to the west.
 They managed to break out and escaped back to American territory.

 In the confusion, Crawford became concerned about his family members — his son John, his son-in-law William Harrison, and his nephew, also named William Crawford.
 With Dr. Knight accompanying, Crawford attempted to search for his relatives as the militia panicked and fled all around them.
 Finally, the pair, now joined by two militiamen who were also lost, finally set off, but were unable to find the main body of men.